-ZeMKI Lab "Film, Media Art and Popular Culture"
+Project lead: Prof. Dr. Winfried Pauleit (ZeMKI Lab "Film, Media Art and Popular Culture")

-The project explores how film sound and film sound generate, model and make history audible and experienceable, and thus represents an extension of the approaches to cinematic narration of history and visual history.
+The project explored how film sound and film sound generate, model and make history audible and experienceable, and thus represented an extension of the approaches to cinematic narration of history and visual history.

 The innovative core of the project lies in the hypothesis that the acoustic dimension of film makes its own contribution to the modelling of history.
 In contrast to the cinematic narration of history and visual history, the audio history of the film has not yet been investigated.
 Although sound and sound have developed into a relevant field of research in film studies and have recently been established as a separate field in sound studies, the historical reference of sound and sound production in film and its significance in the production of historicity has not yet been specifically addressed.